 ► ALTITUDE Ventures' Rolling Hills Ventures I LP on Feb.
 1 reported raising nearly $15.3MM for equity capital.
 A note on the filing suggested the raise may still be open.
 Altitude is an affilite of Clayton Associates in Brentwood.
 Here's the Altitude portfolio page.

 COLE McCall, a 22-year-old Memphis native, has co-founded Royal Sky Investments and is associated with a January placeholder filing linked to its Crypto Sky Fund LP.
 No target is specified.
 Among the firm's advisors are NY-based LoPresti Law Group and Colorado-based Richey May.
 VNC research suggests that McCall comes from a family of entrepreneurs and is interested in both building student understanding of finance and raising Memphis' profile in crypto-finance.
 His LinkedIn indicates he is finishing his Master of Accountancy work at the University of Mississippi, and already holds bachelor's degrees from Ole Miss.
+UPDATED A Jan.
+19, 2019, filing by McCall seems to indicate the offering was essentially closed without taking investments.

 ► NEW Blockchain in Transport Alliance (BiTA) says it plans to publish this spring standards for adoption of blockchain technology across the supply chain.
 Chattanooga serial entrepreneur Craig Fuller, CEO of FreightWaves, is apparently the impetus behind BiTA.